JDuchniewicz/website-hugo/content/about.md

 +++

 ## Hi there!
+{{< image src="/about_me.jpg" alt="Picture of me!" position="center" style="border-radius: 8px;" >}}

 My name is Jakub Duchniewicz and this is my personal space :) \
-I am currently pursuing MSc in Embedded Systems at University of Turku, Finland as a part of EIT Digital Programme.
+I am currently pursuing MSc in Embedded Systems at KTH Royal Academy, Sweden and University of Turku, Finland as a part of EIT Digital Programme.
+I am currently writing my thesis titled: "FPGA accelerated tcpdump using eBPF" with my current employer [Tietoevry].

 I have graduated from Warsaw University of Technology with the highest degree for my thesis: *"FPGA based hardware accelerator for musical synthesis for Linux system"*.

-There will be (or already are) several posts dedicated to this topic: [Posts].
+There are already several posts dedicated to this topic: [Posts].

 Feel free to comment on them, or drop me an email/DM me.

 ## What's in here?
 On this website you can find some thoughts of mine on several topics ranging from:

 * Microcontrollers and FPGA's
-* Game Engines
 * Machine Learning
 * Linux and other OS's topics
 * Systems Programming
+* Game Engines
+* Keeb stuff - HHKB2 Workman user here :strong:

 Please feel free to reach out to me, or leave a comment, I am always eager to have a chat or give a helping hand!